AryanRai/SIRI-Elec/hw_inf_mappings.md

 Communication:
 - Expects periodic pings from Jetson
-- Auto-timeout to DISARMED if no messages received
+- Auto-timeout to LOCKED if no messages received
 - Maintains CAN interface for configuration
 ```